Copp31/Code-parts/README.md

-# FasterWeb functions and testing interface :computer:
+# :computer: FasterWeb functions and testing interface
 > In this project, you will find a repository for FasterWeb script functions and a testing interface.

-## Table of Contents
+### Table of Contents
 * [General info](#general-info)
 * [Script functions]()
         * [location]()